Might there be a diminishing return, when it comes to incorporating high impact techniques into the learning environments we create?

 What do students think about all this?

 You know what?
-The study guide issue really ticks students off.
+The study guide issue really ticks some students off.
 They want study guides, despite all else they’ve been doing.
 They complain about it a lot– to other students, to other faculty, and in the course evals.
 They don’t hear my rationale, or rather, they don’t buy it.

 Students don’t recognize the value of inter-leaving/revisiting material after the main overview.
-What I see as an opportunity for deeper engagement and interleaving for further rehearsal, students see as disorganization and wasted time (“why cover it if we’ve already been tested?” they whine).
+What I see as an opportunity for deeper engagement and interleaving for further rehearsal, students see as disorganization and wasted time (“why cover it if we’ve already been tested?” they remark).

 How much is enough?
 Does it seem to matter?

 Some students do actually see the benefits though.
 And even more remark, after the fact (as in mid-way through the next semester), that they realize how beneficial the RA’s were for them.
-However most students are resentful of all the extra work.
+However many students are resentful of all the extra work.
 Many students complain that my classes are far too difficult.
 Their gratitude comes later, after they’ve vented on their course evals and grumbled to anyone who will listen.

 Each class ends up looking a little different, but in all classes, students are reading, writing, and thinking much more deeply than they were before.
 Class discussions are much better when students have already read, and already thought about the material.
-Indeed, I was never able to stimulate great discussion before the implementation of the RAs.
+Indeed, I struggled to stimulate great discussion before the implementation of the RAs.
 And when we get off schedule where RA’s don’t align right with class topics discussion goes down the tubes.

 So it seems like the RA’s in advance are an awesome addition to a course.